ydkulks/AST.nvim/README.md

 ## Usage

-### Toggle window
+### Toggle AST Window

-Type `:ASTToggle` in vim command-line to toggle the window
+Type `:ASTToggle` in vim command-line to open the AST window.
+If Plenary is available, it opens a popup window; otherwise, it falls back to the quickfix list.

-### Jumping
-- Toggle the window
+#### Popup Mode (with Plenary)
-- Navigate to the node which you would like to jump to and hit enter
+- Navigate to the node you want to jump to and press `<CR>`
-- Hit enter key

-### Exiting window
+- Press `q` to close the window

+#### Quickfix Mode (fallback)
-1. Go to a node to jump to that coordinate.
-This will close window before jumping.
+- Navigate to the node you want to jump to and press `<CR>`
-2. Hit `q` in `Normal` mode when the window is open
+- This jumps to the code location and closes the quickfix window
+- Use `:cclose` to close without jumping

+### Search AST Nodes

+Type `:ASTSearch` to populate the quickfix list and open Telescope's fuzzy search (if available) or the standard quickfix window.

+- Use Telescope's search to filter and select nodes
+- Press `<CR>` to jump to the selected node

 ## Defaults